 The Right to a Speedy Trial: The Constitution and State Time Limits

-Speedy trial rights also lessen the time that the accused must endure the anxiety and publicity of an impending trial, and minimize the damage that delay might cause to the person's ability to present a defense.
+Speedy trial rights also lessen the time the accused must endure the anxiety and publicity of an impending trial.
+This also minimizes the damage that a delay might cause to the person's ability to present a defense.